Physically Consistent Modeling of Stacked Intelligent Metasurfaces Implemented with Beyond Diagonal RIS: Implementing SIM with D-RIS and BD-RIS

 In the case of a SIM implemented with BD-RIS, we first consider $L=1$ and we show that this is the optimal number of layers.
 When $L=1$, \eqref{eq:gain} boils down to $\vert h\vert^2=\vert\bar{\mathbf{h}}^{R}\bar{\boldsymbol{\Theta}}^{(1)}\bar{\mathbf{h}}^{(1)}\vert^2$, which can be rewritten as $\vert h\vert^2=\vert[\mathbf{0},\bar{\mathbf{h}}^{R}]\boldsymbol{\Theta}^{(1)}[\bar{\mathbf{h}}^{(1)T},\mathbf{0}]^T\vert^2$, where $\mathbf{0}$ denotes here a $1\times N$ zero vector and $\boldsymbol{\Theta}^{(1)}$ is subject to $\boldsymbol{\Theta}^{(1)}=\boldsymbol{\Theta}^{(1)T}$ and $\boldsymbol{\Theta}^{(1)H}\boldsymbol{\Theta}^{(1)}=\mathbf{I}$.
 Interestingly, it has been shown in \cite{ner22} that $\boldsymbol{\Theta}^{(1)}$ can be optimized to obtain

 Besides, the performance upper bound in \eqref{eq:BDRIS-UB} can also be achieved with low-complexity BD-RIS architectures denoted as tree-connected RISs through a closed-form solution \cite{ner23-1}.
 Since it holds that $\Vert\bar{\mathbf{H}}^{(\ell)}\Vert<1$ for the wireless channels $\bar{\mathbf{H}}^{(\ell)}$, the upper bound in \eqref{eq:BDRIS-UB} is always greater than \eqref{eq:DRIS-UB}.
 Thus, $L=1$ is the optimal number of layers in a SIM implemented with tree-connected RISs.
 Furthermore, we have $\left\vert h^{\text{D-RIS}}\right\vert^2\leq\left\vert h^{\text{BD-RIS}}\right\vert^2$ as a consequence of \eqref{eq:DRIS-UB} and \eqref{eq:BDRIS-UB}.
 Considering a 1-layer SIM implemented through a tree-connected RIS, the number of needed tunable impedances is $4N-1$ \cite{ner23-1}.
+Note that prototyping SIM based on BD-RIS poses the same challenges as implementing BD-RIS with transmissive capabilities \cite{li22-1}.